-- 4.37 As a principal local authority, the Council has to operate within a highly legislated and controlled environment.
+4.37 As a principal local authority, the Council has to operate within a highly legislated and controlled environment.
 An example of this is the requirement to set a balanced budget each year, combined with the legal requirement for the Council to have regard to consideration of such matters as the robustness of budget estimates and the adequacy of reserves.
 In addition to the legal framework and central government control, there are other factors, such as the role undertaken by the external auditor, as well as the statutory requirement, in some cases, for compliance with best practice and guidance published by CIPFA and other relevant bodies.
-For example, the Council has measured itself against the principles set out in CIPFA's Financial Management Code and is confident that it is achieving these in all substantive areas. - 4.38 Against this backdrop it is considered unlikely that a local authority would be 'allowed to fail', with the likelihood being that when faced with such a scenario, that central government would intervene, supported by
+For example, the Council has measured itself against the principles set out in CIPFA's Financial Management Code and is confident that it is achieving these in all substantive areas.

-- organisations such as the Local Government Association, to bring about the required improvements or maintain service delivery. - 4.39 Given the severity of this pandemic on the country's finances, it would be complacent to rely on Government intervention.
+- 4.38 Against this backdrop it is considered unlikely that a local authority would be 'allowed to fail', with the likelihood being that when faced with such a scenario, that central government would intervene, supported by organisations such as the Local Government Association, to bring about the required improvements or maintain service delivery. - 4.39 Given the severity of this pandemic on the country's finances, it would be complacent to rely on Government intervention.
 However, the Department of Housing, Levelling Up and Communities (DHLUC) has urged any authority that is left with unmanageable pressures and may be concerned about their future financial position to contact DHLUC with immediate effect. - 4.40 The Council has deployable resources and assets at its disposal in the short to medium term.
-The greatest risk to its financial sustainability in the longer term is from not achieving substantial budget savings, demand pressures on looked after children and the effect of demographic growth on Adult Social Care costs.
-The Covid-19 pandemic has delivered a significant economic shock with higher unemployment increasing demand for local authority services and a loss of income for discretionary services.
-Furthermore, Government's response to the pandemic may result in further austerity measures in future years. - 4.41 The Section 151 Officer has the power to issue a Section 114 notice if there is a significant risk that the Council will not be in a position to deliver a balanced budget by the end of the current financial year.
+The greatest risk to its financial sustainability in the longer term is from not achieving substantial budget savings, demand pressures on looked after children, the effect of demographic growth on Adult Social Care costs and concern over inflation.
+The Covid-19 pandemic has delivered a significant economic shock.
+In October 2021 annual UK Consumer Price Inflation (CPI) reached 4.2%, largely due to surging demand and supply chain problems.
+However, labour market data shows that in the three months to September 2021 the unemployment rate fell to 4.3%.
+Growth in average regular pay was 4.9% over the period July to September 2021.
+The robust growth figures are partially due to measurement against a low base, following on from a decline in average pay in Spring 2020 associated with the furlough scheme.
+Furthermore, the Spending Review 2021 indicates that there will be support for local government over the next three years, with some level of certainty being given. - 4.41 The Section 151 Officer has the power to issue a Section 114 notice if there is a significant risk that the Council will not be in a position to deliver a balanced budget by the end of the current financial year.
 This is an emergency situation where a response is required by legislation.
 The notice means that no new expenditure is permitted, with the exception of safeguarding vulnerable people and statutory services and continuing to meet existing contract obligations.
 There is no intention at this time to issue a Section 114 notice.